jackrobertscott/nuggets/README.md

 );
 ```

+**Note:** the guard is run once on matching and again every time the route changes.

 ### `<Router />`

 This takes a group of routes and ensures that only one route is rendered at a time.